strimzi/strimzi-kafka-oauth/testsuite/README.md

 Running
 =======

+The testsuite can be run with Java 17 to test all the components, or with Java 11 to test client and server components that are Java 11 compatible.
+The only component not Java 11 compatible is `KeycloakAuthorizer` which integrates deeply with server-side Kafka libraries that only exist in Java 17 compatible class format since Kafka 4.0.0.

 You may first need to perform the following cleanup of pre-existing containers / network definitions:

-    docker rm -f keycloak kafka zookeeper hydra hydra-jwt mockoauth kerberos docker network rm $(docker network ls | grep test | awk '{print $1}')
+    docker rm -f keycloak kafka hydra hydra-jwt mockoauth kerberos docker network rm $(docker network ls | grep test | awk '{print $1}')

 To build and run the testsuite you need a running 'docker' daemon, then simply run:

     mvn clean install

-Or if you are in strimzi-kafka-oauth project root directory:
+Or if you are in `strimzi-kafka-oauth` project root directory:

     mvn clean install -f testsuite